Green Hill Zone: Appearances

-While the original game was a 2D side-scroller, Green Hill Zone was remade in full 3D as a secret level in the 2001 game Sonic Adventure 2; the player unlocks it after collecting all 180 of the emblems found by completing the game's many objectives.
+While the original game was a 2D side-scroller, Green Hill Zone was taken and remade in full 3D as a secret level in the 2001 game Sonic Adventure 2; the player unlocks it after collecting all 180 of the emblems found by completing the game's many objectives.
 The 2011 game Sonic Generations, a title that revisits past entries in the Sonic series, features both 2D ("Classic") and 3D ("Modern") versions of Green Hill Zone, as well as of numerous other Sonic levels.
 A reinterpretation of the level appears in the 2017 title Sonic Mania.
 Green Hill Zone reappears in Sonic Forces, having partially turned to desert due to resource depletion by Eggman's industries.
 Digital recreations of Green Hill Zone appear in the 2022 game Sonic Frontiers as part of the game's Cyber Space levels.

-In addition, Green Hill Zone appears as a stage in the 2.5D fighting game Sonic Battle, in the tennis video game Sega Superstars Tennis, in the sports video game Mario & Sonic at the Sochi 2014 Olympic Winter Games, in the mobile title Sonic Dash, in the crossover adventure game Lego Dimensions, and in the crossover fighting games Dengeki Bunko: Fighting Climax and the Super Smash Bros. series.
+In addition, Green Hill Zone appears as a stage in the 2.5D fighting game Sonic Battle, in the tennis video game Sega Superstars Tennis, in the sports video game Mario & Sonic at the Sochi 2014 Olympic Winter Games, in the mobile title Sonic Dash, in the crossover adventure game Lego Dimensions, the crossover multiplayer shooter Fortnite Battle Royale, and in the crossover fighting games Dengeki Bunko: Fighting Climax and the Super Smash Bros. series.
 In the 2020 live-action film adaptation Sonic the Hedgehog, Green Hill Zone is depicted as Sonic's original home.
 The film series also features Sonic and friends living in a small town in Montana named Green Hills.